hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ExperienceNotes.md

 ## Experience Notes

 ### Machine Learning Workflow Related
+#### Preprocessing
+* When removing those features with low variance, threshold better not to be very high.
+Some features have lower variance but plays more important role in the data
 #### Bootstrap the whole pipeline
 * Even after building the whole machine learning pipeline, you need to run it multiple times with different settings (such as different seeds), and calculate the average & median & variance of multiple rounds final results, to avoid you got very higher or very low result by accident.
 #### About Data Spliting